MichalOpoka/ecfr/cfr/title-32-National-Defense/subtitle-A-Department-Defense/chapter-I-Office-Secretary-Defense/subchapter-M-Miscellaneous/part-199-Civilian-Health-Medical-Program-Uniformed-Services-CHAMPUS/section-199.26.md

 (iv) Termination of coverage results in denial of claims for services with a date of service after the effective date of termination.

-(v) Coverage may be suspended and finally terminated for young adult dependents upon request at any time by submitting a completed request in the appropriate format in accordance with established procedures.
+(v) Coverage may be terminated for young adult dependents upon request at any time by submitting a completed request in the appropriate format in accordance with established procedures.

-(vi) Coverage may be suspended and finally terminated for young adult dependents who fail to make premium payments within established procedures.
+(vi) In accordance with the provisions of § 199.17(o)(2), coverage terminates for young adult dependents who fail to make premium payments in accordance with established procedures.

-(vii) Under paragraph (d)(2)(v) or (d)(2)(vi) of this section, TYA coverage may be first suspended for a period up to one year followed by final termination.
-Procedures may be established for the suspension to be lifted upon request before final termination is applied.
-Procedures may also be established for the suspension to be lifted before final termination is applied upon request for undue hardship as defined by § 199.26(g).
+(vii) Absent a new qualifying event, young adults are not eligible to re-enroll in TYA until the next annual open season.

 (3) *Eligibility for the Continued Health Care Benefit Program.* Upon termination of eligibility to purchase TYA coverage, dependents may purchase coverage for up to 36 months through the Continued Health Care Benefit Program under § 199.20 unless locked out of TYA.

 (4) *Changing coverage.* Upon application and payment of appropriate premiums, qualified dependents already enrolled in and who are current in their premium payments may elect to change to another TRICARE program for which the qualified dependent is eligible based on the sponsor's eligibility and the geographic location of the qualified young adult dependent.
 Upon change in sponsor status (for example, active duty to retired status), TYA coverage may be automatically transferred to the appropriate TRICARE option consistent with the sponsor's new status.
 Recurring TYA premiums may be adjusted accordingly.
 Administrative processes may be established for changes in program enrollment; however, no change shall be effective until the applicable premium has been paid.

-(e) *Preemption of State laws.* - The preemption provisions of § 199.17(a)(7) are applicable to the TYA program.
+(e) *Preemption of State laws.*—The preemption provisions of § 199.17(a)(7) are applicable to the TYA program.

-(f) *Administration.* The Director, TRICARE Management Activity may establish other processes, policies and procedures for the effective administration of the TYA Program and may authorize exceptions to requirements of this section, if permitted by law.
+(f) *Administration.* The Director may establish other processes, policies and procedures for the effective administration of the TYA Program and may authorize exceptions to requirements of this section, if permitted.

-(g) *Terminology.* The following term applies to the TYA program:

-*Undue hardship.* This term involves a situation that the TYA dependent could neither have prevented nor avoided by taking reasonable and timely action.
-The ASD(HA) may provide further guidelines regarding use of this term.

-[78 FR 32119, May 29, 2013]
+[78 FR 32119, May 29, 2013, as amended at 82 FR 45460, Sept.
+29, 2017]